OtterNetworks/otter-ly/README.md

 ### Posts

-Posts files (ex.
+Post files (ex.
 2018-10-15-post-file-name.md) should be placed in the `_posts` directory.
 Please use following Frontmatter structure in each post document:

 ```